StatCan/cloud-native-platform/content/en/docs/daaas/_index.md

 Launched MLflow alongside with its web ui in a highly available fashion on top of Kubernetes.
 MLflow was configured to use an Azure storage account for the backend artifact store.

-> Note: With MLflow 1.1, you can now run MLflow Projects on Kubernetes clusters.
+> **Note**: With MLflow 1.1, you can now run MLflow Projects on Kubernetes clusters.
 Any MLflow Project with a Docker Environment is supported.
 MLflow executes your Project code as a Kubernetes Job and periodically monitors its status until completion.

 What can you do it with / what have we done with it?